afogl001/pkf_arma-auot-save/README.md

 Install systemd service/path to auto-archive all save games (unlimited saves)

 ## Description
 This script will provide an "Arma: Cold War Assault" player with unlimited saves and the ability to quickly load the last save without manually moving/renaming files.
-It will also preserve ALL save games that can be manually loaded via moving/renaming if the player wishes (helpfully when the player saves after a game-breaking bug/glitch occurs such as a faulty event trigger)
+It will also preserve ALL save games that can be manually loaded via moving/renaming if the player wishes (helpful when the player saves after a game-breaking bug/glitch occurs such as a faulty event trigger)

 ## Usage
 Ideally, this script should be run in a separate virtual console (generally accessed by pressing "*Ctl+Alt+F#*") for easy access without needing to minimize the running application but can be run in any terminal emulator (Konsole, Terminal, etc) if desired.